Tibbo IDE (TIDE)

 Here is how the typical Tibbo BASIC/C application development looks like:

 - You write a Tibbo BASIC, Tibbo C, or a mixed Tibbo BASIC/C program.

 - You select the target device (using Device Explorer, subject of the next topic).

-- TIDE then compiles your program into an executable debug binary file containing the p-code and uploads it (via your Ethernet LAN) onto the target.
+- TIDE then compiles your program into an executable debug binary file containing the p-code and uploads it to the target.

 - TIDE then enables you to cross-debug your application while it's executing on the target.
 Everything — restarting, running, pausing, breaking — happens at the behest of TIDE.

-- Once you are satisfied with how your application works, you set the release compilation mode, recompile your program and upload it onto the target.
+- Once you are satisfied with how your application works, you set the release compilation mode, recompile your program and upload it to the target.

 - At this point, as soon as your device is powered up it starts executing your application.
 TIDE is not involved.